electronic media in India

 The entry of private broadcasters led to a proliferation of television channels and programs.
 This gave viewers a wider choice of channels and programs to watch.
 It also led to an increase in the quality of television programming.
 Private broadcasters invested heavily in producing high-quality entertainment programs like dramas, serials, and reality shows.

 The internet was introduced in India in the early 1990s and has grown rapidly.
 The Internet and social media have significantly transformed how electronic media is consumed in India.
-Today, there are hundreds of television channels and thousands of radio stations in India.
+Today, there are hundreds of television channels and radio stations in India.
 Many online news websites and social media platforms provide news and information to the public.
 As of 2023, India has over 800 million internet users, making it the second-largest internet market in the world.

 Growth and Development of Electronic Media in India